Apply By Mail or Dropbox

 - Acceptable ID's that are not in English must be accompanied with a certified translation.

-- Applicant must complete the Sworn Statement Affidavit, if they do not have a Social Security Number.
+- Applicant must complete the Affidavit of No Social Security Number, if they do not have a Social Security Number.

 - Unacceptable ID